e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the failure under instrumentation (§12.12).

 **Disposition.** The `Simulation` ends in a terminal status — `stopped` vs.
 `errored` — with the exception retrievable.
-A synchronous batch run rethrows after the shutdown tail completes, so CI fails honestly; an interactive session logs the rendered error and surfaces the status through the control plane and GUI.
+A synchronous unattended run rethrows after the shutdown tail completes, so CI fails honestly; an interactive session logs the rendered error and surfaces the status through the control plane and GUI.